Project Heartbeat

 Top Scrub Brands for Nurses

 A quick trip to a store that sells scrubs will show you that these garments are not as easy to purchase as you might think.
-Although they look a bit like pajamas on the outside, they must fulfill a far higher purpose than your lounge-wear does, and they must also be comfortable in every circumstance. [...]
+Although they look a bit like pajamas on the outside, they must fulfill a far higher purpose than your lounge-wear does, and they must also be comfortable in every circumstance.
+You must consider the length, comfort, color, number of pockets and other features of your scrubs before determining that they are right for you.
+Instead [...]

 30 10, 2019